 This course introduces students to both traditional and digital commercial art.
 Students will develop skills with the Adobe Creative Cloud applications to execute projects based on a variety of design-related fields.
-Foundational skills in layout, composition, color theory, design terminology and design history will also be taught. \Assignments must be completed during the art class period due to the supplies and software needed, demonstration of techniques and in-progress feedback.
+Foundational skills in layout, composition, color theory, design terminology and design history will also be taught.
+Assignments must be completed during the art class period due to the supplies and software needed, demonstration of techniques and in-progress feedback.

-Prerequisite: Successful completion of Introduction to Digital Arts or Art & Design
+Prerequisite: Successful completion of one of the following: Introduction to Studio Arts, Introduction to Digital Arts or Art & Design